 - a.
-Record every entry made by the user; - b.
+Record every entry made by the user except where it violates voter privacy; - b.
 Accurately interpret voter selection(s) and record them correctly to memory; - c.
 Verify the correctness of detection of the user selections and the addition of the selections correctly to memory; - d.
 Verify the correctness of detection of data entered directly by the user and the addition of the selections correctly to memory; and - e.
 Preserve the integrity of election management data stored in memory against corruption by stray electromagnetic emissions, and internally generated spurious electrical signals.